Jon Huntsman Jr.

 Jon Meade Huntsman Jr. (born March 26, 1960) is an American politician, businessman, and diplomat who served as the 16th governor of Utah from 2005 to 2009.
 Huntsman is a member of the Republican Party.
-Huntsman has served three times as an ambassador of the United States: 1992-1993 as ambassador to Singapore, 2009-2011 as ambassador to China, and 2017-2019 as ambassador to Russia.
+Huntsman has served three times as an ambassador of the United States: 1992–1993 as ambassador to Singapore, 2009–2011 as ambassador to China, and 2017–2019 as ambassador to Russia.

 Huntsman served in every presidential administration from the presidency of Ronald Reagan to the first Donald Trump administration.
 He began his career as a White House staff assistant for Ronald Reagan, and was appointed deputy assistant secretary of commerce and U.S. ambassador to Singapore by George H. W. Bush.
 Later as deputy U.S. trade representative under George W. Bush, he launched global trade negotiations in Doha in 2001 and guided the accession of China into the World Trade Organization.
-He was CEO of Huntsman Family Holdings, a private entity that held the stock the family owned in Huntsman Corporation.
-He was a board member of Huntsman Corporation, and as chair of the Huntsman Cancer Foundation.
+He was CEO of Huntsman Family Holdings, a private entity which held the family's stock in Huntsman Corporation.
+He was a board member of Huntsman Corporation, and chaired the Huntsman Cancer Foundation.
 Huntsman is the only American ambassador to have served in both Russia and China, having been the U.S. ambassador to China under Barack Obama from 2009 to 2011 and as the U.S. ambassador to Russia under Donald Trump from 2017 to 2019.

 While governor of Utah, Huntsman was named chair of the Western Governors Association and joined the executive committee of the National Governors Association.
 Under his leadership, Utah was named the best-managed state in America by the Pew Center on the States.
 During his tenure, Huntsman was one of the most popular governors in the country, and won reelection in a landslide in 2008, winning every single county.
 He left office with approval ratings over 80 percent and was succeeded by Lieutenant Governor Gary Herbert.
 He was an unsuccessful candidate for the 2012 Republican presidential nomination.
 He ran for governor again in 2020, but narrowly lost in the Republican primary to Lieutenant Governor Spencer Cox.

 Huntsman is a No Labels National Co-chair, and in July 2023, appeared with US senator Joe Manchin as headliners for a No Labels Common Sense Agenda Town Hall in Manchester, New Hampshire.
 Huntsman is a member of the Defense Policy Board Advisory Committee, but in April 2025 he was dismissed along with the entire board by Defense Secretary Pete Hegseth.